glpi-project/android-inventory-agent/README.md

 ## Versioning

-In order to provide transparency on our release cycle and to maintain backward compatibility, GLPI Inventory Agent is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+In order to provide transparency on our release cycle and to maintain backward compatibility, GLPI Android Inventory Agent is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 We are committed to following and complying with the rules, the best we can.

-See [the tags section of our GitHub project](http://github.com/flyve-mdm/android-inventory-agent/tags) for changelogs for each release version of GLPI Inventory Agent.
+See [the tags section of our GitHub project](http://github.com/flyve-mdm/android-inventory-agent/tags) for changelogs for each release version of GLPI Android Inventory Agent.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

 ## Contact

-For notices about major changes and general discussion of GLPI Inventory Agent development, subscribe to the [/r/glpi](https://www.reddit.com/r/glpi/) subreddit.
+For notices about major changes and general discussion of GLPI Android Inventory Agent development, subscribe to the [/r/glpi](https://www.reddit.com/r/glpi/) subreddit.
 You can also chat with us via IRC in [#glpi on freenode](http://webchat.freenode.net/?channels=glpi) or [@glpi on Telegram](https://t.me/glpien).
 Ping me @rafaelje in the IRC chatroom if you get stuck.

 ## Professional Services

-The GLPI Inventory Agent and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
+The GLPI Android Inventory Agent and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
 We provide special training, bug fixes with editor subscription, contributions for new features, and more.

 Obtain a personalized service experience, associated with benefits and opportunities.